-With regard to the breach of export control rules, the potential penalties for export of export-controlled items without a licence comprise the following:
+With regard to the breach of export control rules, the potential penalties for export of export-controlled items without a license comprise the following:

 The fine is doubled in instances of repeated offences and the goods may also be confiscated.

-In addition, where the action in question also constitutes a particular crime, for example the funding of a terrorist organisation, criminal penalties may also be imposed.
+In addition, where the action in question also constitutes a particular crime, for example the funding of a terrorist organization, criminal penalties may also be imposed.

 Who are the relevant regulators in the UAE and what are their contact details?

 Ministry of Interior and Federal Customs Authority